JusticeRox98577/FortLite/README.md

-# FortLite
+# Fortnight

-# Fortnite Lite - Web Edition
+# Fortnight - Web Edition

 Welcome to the chaotic, low-budget, web-powered remake of Fortnite... built with raw HTML, CSS, and JavaScript.
 Inspired by the original battle royale madness, this game features: